onap/policy-parent/docs/drools/pdpdApps.rst

 Actor Properties
 """"""""""""""""

-In the *frankfurt* release, some *actors* configurations need to be overridden to support *http* for compatibility with the *controlloop-utils* feature.
+In the *guilin* release, some *actors* configurations need to be overridden to support *http* for compatibility with the *controlloop-utils* feature.

 AAI-http-client.properties